 - 2 cups unsalted vegetable broth (or more if you want a looser consistency)

-- 1 cup dried red lentils , picked over and rinsed/drained
+- 1 cup dried red lentils , picked over (remove and discard any rocks, foreign objects and imperfect lentils), rinsed and drained

 - 1 medium sweet potato , peeled and cut into small dice (about 1.5 to 2 cups)